statisticalbiotechnology/dsbook/dsbook/unsupervised/PCAofCarcinomas.md

 Here we are perfoming a PCA of two different datasets within the TCGA.
 We will first merge the two datasets and subsequently try to separate the samples based on their principal components.

 First we retrieve our two TCGA lungcancer data from cbioportal.org.
 One of the sets are from [Lung Adenocarcinomas](https://en.wikipedia.org/wiki/Adenocarcinoma_of_the_lung) and the other is from [Lung Squamous Cell Carcinomas](https://en.wikipedia.org/wiki/Squamous-cell_carcinoma_of_the_lung).
-The code for the retrieval of this data set is not important for the understanding of the analysis, but can be found in the module tcga_read.
+The code for the retrieval of this data set is not important for the understanding of the analysis, but can be found in the module `load_tcga`.
 Execute the code and proceed to next step.

 ```{code-cell} ipython3
 import pandas as pd